philipmarsden/Checkout_Oct20/documentation/Schema Structure.md

-# Data structure
+## Data structure
-We will build a star schema to house the underlying data, this shoudl provide a balance between efficiency and flexibility when it comes to running queries.
+We will build a star schema to house the underlying data, this should provide a balance between efficiency and flexibility when it comes to running queries.
 If we find that the database is not performant then consider changing to something more like cassandra tables with each query having a specific table and columnar format should provide improved speed.
 I have not done that here as i would also like to be more forward thinking and allow for a degree of self serve capabilities, where ad-hoc queries can be answered by the business rather than the data team needing to build bespoke tables for each question.

 ### Star Schema structure
 #### Dimensions